Nishant-Sarambale-123/aws-devops-zero-to-hero/0.1 3 EC2/Amazon EC2.md

   * **Spread** – instances spread across hardware.
   * **Partition** – distributed across logical partitions (big data, Hadoop).

+  1. Cluster Placement Group

+Meaning: All instances are kept close together on the same hardware.

+Use: When you need fast communication between servers.

+Example:
+For high-performance computing (HPC) or real-time gaming, where speed between instances matters.

+2. Spread Placement Group

+Meaning: Each instance is kept on different hardware.

+Use: To reduce risk — if one machine fails, others keep running.

+Example:
+For critical systems where all servers should not fail together.

+3. Partition Placement Group

+Meaning: Instances are divided into separate groups (partitions), each on different racks.

+Use: For large data systems like Hadoop or Cassandra, where you want separation but many servers.

+Example:
+Big data clusters where you want fault isolation between partitions.

 ---

 ## 4. **Lifecycle of an EC2 Instance**